rebeccapower/test/_pages/speakers.md

 Donald Moses is the University Librarian at UPEI and has a deep interest in the transformative impact of open-source software and its application in the library context.

+##  Rosie Le Faive

+Rosie Le Faive has been a librarian at UPEI since 2014, and working with Islandora for a few years before that.
+They have been involved with the Metadata Interest Group for the last few years and likes to ask the annoying questions.

 ## Don Richards

 Don Richards has worked in academia since 2001 and has been an active developer within the Islandora community for over 7 years.
 Don has worked for multiple vendors and multiple universities, developing solutions for digital repositories, faculty submission portals, and institutional repository solutions.
 He is the IR interest Group maintainer and a maintainer and committer for several community repositories.